-Self-made, with simple rural upbringing – Dr. Jyoti Arya went from a small town in Madhya Pradesh to running three physiotherapy centres in Delhi NCR – and an inspiration to all women!
+Self-made, with a simple rural upbringing – Dr. Jyoti Arya went from a small town in Madhya Pradesh to running three physiotherapy centers in Delhi NCR – and an inspiration to all women!

 Dr. Arya’s mother was a strong lady, carrying Jyoti in the train while she travelled to her office – a 3 hour journey.
 But the exertion took its tool on her mother, with a lot of health problems.

 She recalls, “I started doing household work when I was very small like 8 years as my mother had a lot health issues.
 We never got toys or fancy clothes like other kids.
 My entire schooling was from convent school located in Datia (Madhya Pradesh).
 At school, I hated guys I was more like a tom boy – and never thought of grooming myself.”

 She was always artistic and interested in dance, and gymnastics.
 But her father wouldn’t consider it.
 He wanted her to pursue a more structured field.
 Dr. Jyoti Arya decided to choose the closest: Physiotherapy!

 “I took admission in Bachelor of Physiotherapy (BPT) at Birla Institute of Medical Research, Gwalior.
 I lived in a hostel nearby.
 I was happy because I was away from all restrictions from home and Gwalior was a bigger city as compared to Datia,” she recalls.